jasonbian97/fastcod-code/Readme.md

 - Super-resolve ability: you can get high-res connectity features even if you are dealt with low resolution dMRI (e.g., 2mm)
 - Multiple visualization tools for QA

-For tutorial, blogs, and more information, please visit our [project page](https://jasonbian97.github.io/fastcod/)
+[Under Construction] For tutorial, blogs, and more information, please visit our [project page](https://jasonbian97.github.io/fastcod/)

-# Quick Start
+# How to use

+There are currently two modes that you can run FastCod, MODE 1 assumes you organize your data in a specific structure, and MODE 2 is more flexible but requires you to specify the input images (such as FOD, source mask, target mask, brain mask, etc).

+## MODE 1

 1. set up IO path.
-There are two ways to do that:
+There are two options (either one is fine):
    1. modify the `config.yaml` file in the `conf` folder.
    2. assign the path in the command line.
 For example, see step 2.

-your input folder `din` should have following structure, which is similiar to Human Connectome Project dataset:
+your input folder `din` should have the following structure, which is similiar to Human Connectome Project dataset:
 ```shell
 ├── 991267
 │   ├── T1w